-- 3.1 MHA holds a variety of Data relating to individuals, including customers and employees (also referred to as Data Subjects) Data which can identify Data Subjects is known as Personal Data.
-The Personal Data held and processed by MHA is detailed within the Fair Processing Notice, the Data Protection Addendum and, for employees, the Terms of and Conditions of Employment. - 3.1.1 "Personal Data" is that from which a living individual can be identified either by that data alone, or in conjunction with other data held by MHA.

-3.1.2 MHA also holds Personal Data that is sensitive in nature (i.e. relates to or reveals a data subject's racial or ethnic origin, religious beliefs, political opinions, relates to health or sexual orientation).
+- 5.1 MHA holds a variety of Data relating to individuals, including customers and employees (also referred to as Data Subjects).
+Data which can identify Data Subjects is known as Personal Data.
+The Personal Data held and processed by MHA is detailed within the Fair Processing Notice, the Data Protection Addendum and, for employees, the Terms of and Conditions of Employment. - 5.1.1 "Personal Data" is that from which a living individual can be identified either by that data alone, or in conjunction with other data held by MHA and which relates to that individual. - 5.1.2 MHA also holds Personal Data that is sensitive in nature (which includes information that relates to or reveals a data subject's racial or ethnic origin, religious beliefs, political opinions, relates to health or sexual orientation).
 This is "Special Category Personal Data" or "Sensitive Personal Data".

-4. PROCESSING OF PERSONAL DATA
+6. PROCESSING OF PERSONAL DATA

-- 4.1 MHA is permitted to process Personal Data on behalf of data subjects provided it is doing so on one of the following grounds: - Processing with the consent of the data subject (see clause 3); - Processing is necessary for the performance of a contract between MHA and the data subject or for entering into a contract with the data subject; - Processing is necessary for MHA's compliance with a legal obligation; - Processing is necessary to protect the vital interests of the data subject or another person; or - Processing is necessary for the performance of a task carried out in the public interest or in the exercise of MHA's official authority;
+- 6.1 MHA is permitted to process the Personal Data of data subjects provided it is doing so on one of the following grounds: - Processing with the consent of the data subject (see clause 3). - Processing is necessary for the performance of a contract between MHA and the data subject or for entering a contract with the data subject. - Processing is necessary for MHA's compliance with a legal obligation. - Processing is necessary to protect the vital interests of the data subject or another person. - Processing is necessary for the performance of a task carried out in the public interest or in the exercise of MHA's official authority; or - Processing is necessary for the purposes of legitimate interests.

-4.2 Fair Processing Notice
+6.2 Fair Processing Notice

 MHA has produced a Fair Processing Notice (FPN) which it is required to provide to all customers whose Personal data is held by the Association.
 That FPN is provided to the customer from the outset of processing their Personal Data and they will be advised of the terms of the FPN when it is provided to them.
 The FPN sets out the Personal Data processed by MHA and the basis for that Processing.
 This document is provided to all of MHA's customers at the outset of processing their data.

-4.3 Employees
+6.3 Employees

 Employee Personal data and, where applicable, Special Category Personal Data or Sensitive Personal Data, is held and processed by MHA.
-Details of the data held and processing of that data is contained within the Employee Fair Processing Notice which is provided to prospective Employees at application stage.
+Details of the data held, and processing of that data is contained within the

+Employee Fair Processing Notice which is provided to prospective Employees at application stage.
 A copy of any employee's Personal Data held by MHA is available upon request by that employee from the Association's Data Protection Officer.

-4.4 Consent
+6.4 Consent

 Consent as a ground of processing will require to be used from time to time by MHA when processing Personal Data.
-It should be used by the Association where no other alternative ground for processing is available.
-In the event that MHA requires to obtain consent to process a data subject's Personal Data, it shall obtain that consent in writing.
+It should be used where no other alternative ground for processing is available.
+If MHA requires to obtain consent to process a data subject's Personal Data, it shall obtain that consent in writing.
 The consent provided by the Data Subject must be freely given and the Data Subject will be required to sign a relevant consent form if willing to consent.
 Any consent to be obtained by MHA must be for a specific and defined purpose (i.e. general consent cannot be sought).
 Where consent is being relied on, Data Subjects are free to withhold their consent or withdraw it at any future time.

-4.5 Processing of Special Category Personal Data or Sensitive Personal Data
+6.5 Processing of Special Category Personal Data or Sensitive Personal Data